Exeexe93/CS3219-Assignment-B/README.md

     1. Create new contact:
         1. Under Body tab, input the url address.
         1. Change to **Post** request.
-        1. Add the key, email, phone and gender with their values.
+        1. Under the x-www-form-urlencoded tab, fill in the name, email, phone and gender with their values.
         1. Press the **Send** button.

 * http:///localhost:8080/contacts/{input the contact id here}